Emergency Medical Service

 Hospital Transports:

 Minooka Fire Protection District provides emergency medical ambulance service.
 Illinois Department of Public Health requires transportation of patients to the nearest appropriate facility, unless the emergency medical system authorizes a by-pass.
-Minooka Fire Protection District primarily transports to Morris Hospital, and Amita St. Joseph Medical Center in Joliet.
-At times patient or family request transport to Silver Cross Hospital in New Lenox or Edwards Hospital in Naperville; however, under EMS regulations we cannot transport to these facilities due to the distance, during a medical emergency.
+Minooka Fire Protection District primarily transports to Morris Hospital and St. Joseph Medical Center in Joliet.

 Sometimes, due to the critical status of patients, or specialized medical issues a helicopter is requested to the scene.
 In these specialized situations the helicopter medical staff will make a determination as to the hospital to transport the patient.
 During incidents of severe traumatic injury the helicopter will transport to the nearest level one trauma center.
 Helicopters are requested only by our on-scene medical supervisor and incident commander once the patient has been assessed.